-- 3.2.1.
+- 3.2.
+Distribution - 3.2.1.
 Distribution of dolphin sightings made during monitoring surveys in March to May 2015 is shown in Figure 1.
 These sightings made in the present quarter were scattered to the western end of the NWL survey area, with no particular concentration (Figure 1).
 No dolphin was sighted at all in NEL survey area. - 3.2.2.
-Notably, all dolphin sightings were made far away from the HKLR03/HKBCF reclamation sites as well as along the entire alignment of Tuen Mun-Chek Lap Kok Link (TMCLKL) during this quarterly period (Figure 1).
-However, one sighting of a lone individual was made adjacent to the HKLR09 alignment (Figure 1). - 3.2.3.
+Notably, none of the dolphin groups were sighted in the vicinity of TMCLKL southern viaduct or northern landfall section, as well as the HKLR03/HKBCF reclamation sites (Figure 1).
+However, a lone individual was sighted adjacent to the HKLR09 alignment (Figure 1). - 3.2.3.
 Sighting distribution of the present impact phase monitoring period (March to May 2015) was compared to the one during the baseline monitoring period (September to November 2011).
 In the present quarter, dolphins have completely avoided the NEL region, which was in stark contrast to their frequent occurrence around the Brothers Islands, near Shum Shui Kok and in the vicinity of HKBCF reclamation site during the baseline period (Figure 1).
-The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past nine quarters, which has resulted in extremely low to zero dolphin encounter rate in this area. - 3.2.4.
+The nearly complete abandonment of NEL region by the dolphins has been consistently recorded in the past quarters, which has resulted in extremely low to zero dolphin encounter rate in this area. - 3.2.4.
 In NWL survey area, dolphin occurrence was also drastically different between the baseline and impact phase quarters.
 During the present impact monitoring period, much fewer dolphins occurred throughout this survey area than during the baseline period, when many of the dolphin sightings were concentrated between Lung Kwu Chau and Black Point, around Sha Chau, near Pillar Point and to the west of the Chek Lap Kok Airport (Figure 1). - 3.2.5.
 Another comparison in dolphin distribution was made between the three quarterly periods of spring months in 2013, 2014 and 2015 (Figure 2).
 Among the three spring periods, no dolphin sighting was made in NEL in 2014 and 2015, while there were a few sightings made there in 2012 (Figure 2).
-The near absence of dolphins in this quarter in NEL was probably more related to the seasonal occurrence that has been consistently recorded in the past.
+The near absence of dolphins in this quarter in NEL was probably more related to the seasonal occurrence that has been consistently recorded in the past. - 3.2.6.

-3.2.6.
 On the other hand, dramatic changes in dolphin distribution in NWL waters have observed in the spring months during the three-year period.
 In 2013, dolphin regularly occurred throughout the NWL survey area, with higher concentration around Sha Chau and Lung Kwu Chau as well as near Black Point.
 In 2014, dolphin still occurred around Lung Kwu Chau at a high level, but less frequently in the middle portion of North Lantau region.
 In 2014, they rarely occurred in NWL survey area with scattered sightings without any particular concentration.
-The temporal trend indicated that dolphin usage in the NWL region has greatly diminished during the spring months of the past few years.

-3.3.
-Encounter rate
+The temporal trend indicated that dolphin usage in the NWL region has greatly diminished during the spring months of the past few years. - 3.3.
+Encounter rate - 3.3.1.
+During the present quarterly period, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data from the primary transect lines under favourable conditions (Beaufort 3 or below) for each set of the HKLR03 surveys in

-3.3.1.
-During the present three-month study period, the encounter rates of Chinese White Dolphins deduced from the survey effort and on-effort sighting data from the primary transect lines under favourable conditions (Beaufort 3 or below) for each set of the surveys in NEL and NWL are shown in Table 2.
-The average encounter rates deduced from the six sets of surveys were also compared with the ones deduced from the baseline monitoring period (September - November 2011) (Table 3).
+NEL and NWL are shown in Table 2.
+The average encounter rates deduced from the six sets of HKLR03 surveys were also compared with the ones deduced from the baseline monitoring period (September - November 2011) (Table 3).